mdgriffin/Design-Patterns/README.md

 ## Patterns

-- State: Coffee making stages
+- [x] State: Coffee making stages, implemented using the state engine
-- Decorator
+- [ ] Decorator
     - Create a message of the day class that welcomes the user to the system and displays a welcome message
     - The greeter will have to two decorator, stranger message and user message that could decorate the message with either the user's name or "guest"
-- Observer
+- [x] Observer: Used extensively in the state engine, coffee machine and order service.
-- Singleton: Single Coffee Ordering endpoint
+- [ ] Singleton: Get single order service, so that all clients will be communicating with the one service
-- Strategy: Coffee bill calculator (normal strategy, discount strategy)
+- [x]  Strategy: Coffee bill calculator (normal strategy, discount strategy)
-- Factory Method
+- [ ] Factory Method
-- Command
+- [ ] Command
-- Adapter
+- [ ] Adapter
-- Template Method
+- [ ] Template Method
-- Composite
+- [ ] Composite

 ## ToDo